+Exercise Session 1 : SQL

 Question 1: Basics

-Based on the Departments table below, create a SQL table called Employees that stores employee number, employee name, department, and salary information.
-The primary key for the Employees table should be the employee number.
-Create a foreign key on the Employees table that references the Departments table based on the department id field.
+Based on the departments table below, create a SQL table called employees that stores employee number, employee name, department, and salary information.
+The primary key for the employees table should be the employee number.
+Create a foreign key on the employees table that references the departments table based on the department_id field.

-CREATE TABLE Departments
+CREATE TABLE departments

 (department_id int NOT NULL,

 department_name char(50) NOT NULL,

 CONSTRAINT departments_pk PRIMARY KEY (department_id)

+);

 Question 2: Suppliers

 Consider the following relational schema:

 Suppliers(sid:integer, sname:string, city:string, street:string) Parts(pid:integer, pname:string, color:string) Catalog(sid:integer, pid:integer, cost:real)

 Find the names of all suppliers who have supplied a non-blue part.

 Question 3: Employees

-Consider the table Employees(empId, name, department, salary).
-The columns empId and name are of type text, while department and salary are of type integer.
+Consider the table employee(empId, name, department, salary).

-- a) Assuming that department 5 has more than one employee, write a query to find the employees who get higher salary than anyone in the department 5? - b) SQL Query to find Max Salary from each department - c) Find all employee records containing the word "Joe", regardless of whether it was stored as JOE, Joe, or joe.
+- a) Assuming that department 5 has more than one employee, write a query to find the employees who get higher salary than anyone in the department 5?

+- b) SQL Query to find Max Salary from each department

+- c) Find all Employee records containing the word "Joe", regardless of whether it was stored as JOE, Joe, or joe.

+Question 4: Duplicates

+There is a table where only one row is fully repeated.
+Write a Query to find the Repeated row

+Name Section

+abc CS1

+bcd CS2

+abc CS1

-Question 4: Company
+Question 5: Company

+For the following relation schema: